Izheil/Development-resources/README.md

 ### Kubernetes
 - [FreeLens](https://github.com/freelensapp/freelens) -> Open source alternative to Mirantis Lens, and fork of the old Openlens.
+- [Kubewall](https://github.com/kubewall/kubewall) -> Open source kubernetes manager software.

 ### Notes
 - [Joplin](https://joplinapp.org/) -> Free and open source note taking application.
 Notes can be exported as joplin format, or markdown.
 You can sync your notes using your own external provider like dropbox, sync.com, onedrive, etc...
+- [Notesnook](https://notesnook.com/) -> Open source note taking app similar to Notion.
+Works offline but you can manage how you sync your notes, and has end-to-end encryption.
 - [Obsidian](https://obsidian.md/) -> Note taking application that allows you to see the connections between notes as a node graph.
 Has a free tier.
 - [Notion](https://www.notion.com) -> The most popular note taking application that has a free tier.
 - [Appflowy](https://appflowy.com/) -> Open source alternative to notion with a free tier.